 Alabama (AL)

-Alabama has repeatedly rejected efforts to introduce a state lottery or commercial casinos.
-The only legal gambling comes through three tribal casinos operated by the Poarch Band of Creek Indians.
-Politics is very much at the center of the issue.
-The state does not permit commercial casinos, even a state lottery.
-Online casino legalization remains off the table in the foreseeable future.
+Alabama has repeatedly rejected efforts to introduce a state lottery or commercial casinos, leaving only three tribal casinos operated by the Poarch Band of Creek Indians as legal gambling options.
+The state does not permit commercial casinos, sports betting, or a lottery, and online casino legalization remains off the table in 2026.

 Current legislation

 - ⛔ No active online casino bills.
-Repeated attempts to establish a state lottery have been unsuccessful.
+Efforts to establish a state lottery have repeatedly failed, with no progress expected in 2026.

 Alaska (AK)